 What is Artists in the Black?

 WILLS & INTESTACY

-Artists in the Black also helps First Nations artists preserve their legacy and ensure that they are in control of where their art, copyright, money and other assets go when they pass away.
+Artists in the Black also helps Aboriginal and Torres Strait Islander artists preserve their legacy and ensure that they are in control of where their art, copyright, money and other assets go when they pass away.

 Unfortunately, artists sometimes pass away without having made a will.
 Artists in the Black has resources available to help families and others know what to do in this situation.